CyanSalt/vine-tracker/README.md

 npm install vine-tracker
 ```

-If you need to use this library on production environment, make sure that either you have installed any script bundler like Webpack, or the target browsers support ES Modules.
+If you need to use this library on production environment, make sure that you have installed any script bundler like Webpack.
+It is not supported for direct use in browsers since it relies on some CommonJS modules.

 ## Usage